Save the Date: Saturday, April 22, 2017

 Amy Caspersen Wyman '06, Founder, Tones in Motion: Music and Movement for All Ages

-By examining the meaning of grief, and discussing the ways in which children experience grief, we will examine tools and techniques to help children cope with their loss but also facilitate opportunities for parents and classroom teachers to lead them to the goal of gaining a sense of control, hope and resiliency.
+By examining the meaning of grief, and discussing the ways in which children experience grief, we examined tools and techniques to help children cope with their loss but also facilitate opportunities for parents and classroom teachers to lead them to the goal of gaining a sense of control, hope and resiliency.

 11:10 a.m. - 12:00 p.m.
 Keynote Address